 Last minute upgrades can occur right up to the gate: but Alex didn't enjoy this downgrade in 2004.|

-If another clerk engaged in an icy attempt to control his temper as a dissatisfied customer shouts into his face, leave him.
-Yet another clerk may remind you of a robot, as she turns her smile on and off automatically, and goes through the motions of checking in passengers as if they were just so many cattle.
+If another check in staff engaged in an icy attempt to control his temper as a dissatisfied customer shouts into his face, leave him.
+Yet another check in staff may remind you of a robot, as she turns her smile on and off automatically, and goes through the motions of checking in passengers as if they were just so many cattle.

 You'd be surprised at how much you can learn about the personalities of the check-in staff in just a couple of minutes of careful observation.
-This kind of express research will stand you in good stead, as you will be much more likely to choose the clerk who is not already furious from being verbally abused, or the exhausted clerk who is simply trying to make it to the end of a long shift, and is way past caring about the comfort levels of people she doesn't even know.
+This kind of express research will stand you in good stead, as you will be much more likely to choose the check in staff who is not already furious from being verbally abused, or the exhausted check in staff who is simply trying to make it to the end of a long shift, and is way past caring about the comfort levels of people she doesn't even know.